rukoBean/TCproject/docs/sec4.md

 You can download the PDF format of articles and books by clicking the blue `Download PDF` button on the right side of the content page.

 > [!TIP]
-> SpringerLink does not support bulk download, but you can realize bulk download by importing your search results list into a reference mangament software (for example: Zotero) and use the software's bulk download function.
+> SpringerLink does not support bulk download, but you can realize bulk download by importing your search results list into a reference management software (for example: Zotero) and use the software's bulk download function.

 ## Download Citations
 Scroll down the content page until you see a part titled  `About this ...`.
 Click `Download Citation` to download a `.ris`format citation of the content.